Ovarian cancer symptoms

 Signs and symptoms of ovarian cancer, fallopian tube cancer and primary peritoneal cancer are often similar to other conditions.
 Find out when your GP should offer you cancer tests.

-Ovarian cancer, fallopian tube cancer and primary peritoneal cancer usually causes symptoms that are similar to common non-cancerous conditions.
+Cancer of the ovary, fallopian tube cancer or primary peritoneal cancer usually causes symptoms that are similar to common non-cancerous conditions.
 This can make it difficult to diagnose early.

-If you have any of these symptoms or get these symptoms regularly, your GP should offer you cancer tests:
+Arrange an appointment with your GP if you have any of these symptoms or get these symptoms regularly:

-• a long-lasting bloated or swollen stomach (tummy)
+- a persistent or long-lasting bloated or swollen tummy

 Other symptoms